CMU-ARM/HRI18-Bystander-Intervention-Study/README.md

 1. Install ROS and all the dependencies above.
 2. Install all python packages listed in the [requirement.txt](requirement.txt)
 3. Download this ROS package.
+4. Install Nodejs
+5. Install all the requirements of Nodejs located in `learning_server/package.json`
+    * at `learning_server` run `npm install`
+6. Change the `var ros_url' in `learning_server/public/js/common.js` to the IP address or URL of the machine running the code.
+`

 ### Basic Instructions on Running